lob/lob-ruby/README.md

 # To initialize a Lob object with an older API version
 lob = Lob::Client.new(api_key: "your-api-key", api_version: "2014-12-18")

+# To initialize a Lob object that needs to communicate via a proxy
+lob = Lob::Client.new(api_key: "your-api-key", proxy: "http://proxy.example.com)
 ```

 #### Caution: Pass zero-prefixed zip codes as strings